Small retailer accessing working capital through embedded finance platform on a tablet

 Which Platforms Are Actually Offering Embedded Working Capital?

-Several major commerce and payments platforms now embed working capital directly into their merchant dashboards, making embedded finance working capital widely accessible for the first time.
-The leading examples are Shopify Capital, Square Loans, PayPal Working Capital, and Amazon Lending — each using proprietary sales data to generate pre-qualified offers.
+Several major commerce and payments platforms now embed working capital directly into their merchant dashboards, making this kind of financing widely accessible for the first time.
+The leading examples are Shopify Capital, Square Loans, PayPal Working Capital, and Amazon Lending, each using proprietary sales data to generate pre-qualified offers.

 Newer infrastructure players like Pipe and Capchase serve software-as-a-service and subscription businesses, while Parafin provides the embedded lending engine powering working capital products for platforms that want to white-label the offering.
 For a broader view of the fintech companies reshaping this space, see our coverage of top fintech startups disrupting small business lending.